Welcome to Hustle! 🎊 This quick start guide provides instructions on how to get started using Hustle as an admin.

 - While importing a CSV file, you can assign contacts and apply tags.
 Note: Assignments are only necessary if you plan on using the Assigned messaging strategy.
 Otherwise for more flexible Anyone: First Come First Served goals, you can leave contacts unassigned.
-For more information about assigning contacts see Assignment strategies in How do I use Hustle goals?
+For more information about assigning contacts see Assignment strategies in How do I assign contacts to agents?

 - If your org.
 Is integrated with VAN and you’re importing contacts via csv instead of the integration, you must map your vanIds from the csv file with the relevant integration with VAN (Formatted as: Integration Name [integration type]: vanId).
 Otherwise, van will not update with your activity in Hustle.